What We Buy

 children’s books (selectively), books-on-cd and old radio shows,

-comic books, graphic novels (no manga), signed books, Folio Society, Easton Press,
+comic books (for a flat rate of 10 cents a piece), graphic novels, signed books, Folio Society, Easton Press,

 Franklin Library, Heritage Press, & Modern Library.

 We also occasionally buy sets of The Great Books and The Harvard Classics.

 Many other subjects considered on an “as-needed” basis-

 College class books, school books, Reader’s Digest Condensed Books, Book Club fiction,

 computer books, Manga, encyclopedias, magazines, romance novels, outdated books,